On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Statement and Proof of Phase I

 \item $\|Q_{iM_N}^{\natural} \|_{U_{R_0}}\leq 7$.

 \end{enumerate}

 \end{lemma}

+Before proving this result, we remark first that the initial function $f_0 = Id$ in the sequence $\{f_i\}_{i=0}^{N+1}$ does not actually get approximated.
+The reason we included this function was purely for convenience as this allowed us to describe all the functions being approximated in the proof using the Polynomial Implementation Lemma (Lemma \ref{PIL}) as $f_{i+1} \circ f_i^{-1}$, $0 \le i \le N$.

-Before proving this result, we remark that one can view it as a weak form of our main theorem in that it allows to to approximate finitely many elements of $\calS$ with arbitrary accuracy using a finite composition of quadratic polynomials.
-Phase I is thus intermediate in strength between the Polynomial Implementation Lemma (Lemma \ref{PIL}) and our main result (Theorem \ref{thetheorem}).\\
+Second, we can view this result as a weak form of our main theorem in that it allows to to approximate finitely many elements of $\calS$ with arbitrary accuracy using a finite composition of quadratic polynomials.
+Phase I is thus intermediate in strength between the Polynomial Implementation Lemma (Lemma \ref{PIL}) and our main result (Theorem \ref{thetheorem}).